issacdowling/Single-GPU-Passthrough-VM/README.md

 ```

 ## Restart your PC, and give your VM a go!
-It may not work, because of SELinux.
+It may not work, because of SELinux... or TPM... or resizeable bar.

+#### SELinux
 I am not an expert, these changes have not been verified by me or anybody else not to hurt the security or reliability of your system.
 These are just the commands I needed to run to ensure SELINUX would allow my VM to work fully.
 ```
 sudo ausearch -c 'qemu-system-x86' --raw | audit2allow -M my-qemusystemx86